Vonng/ddia/ch3.md

 1. A value of a primitive datatype, such as a string or a number.
 In that case, the predicate and object of the triple are equivalent to the key and value of a property on the subject vertex.
 Using the example from [Figure 3-6](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#fig_datamodels_graph), (*lucy*, *birthYear*, *1989*) is like a vertex `lucy` with properties `{"birthYear": 1989}`.
 2. Another vertex in the graph.
 In that case, the predicate is an edge in the graph, the subject is the tail vertex, and the object is the head vertex.
 For example, in (*lucy*, *marriedTo*, *alain*) the subject and object *lucy* and *alain* are both vertices, and the predicate *marriedTo* is the label of the edge that connects them.

-###### Note
+> **注意**
+>

-To be precise, databases that offer a triple-like data model often need to store some additional metadata on each tuple.
+> To be precise, databases that offer a triple-like data model often need to store some additional metadata on each tuple.
 For example, AWS Neptune uses quads (4-tuples) by adding a graph ID to each triple [[45](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#NeptuneDataModel)]; Datomic uses 5-tuples, extending each triple with a transaction ID and a boolean to indicate deletion [[46](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#DatomicDataModel)].
 Since these databases retain the basic *subject-predicate-object* structure explained above, this book nevertheless calls them triple-stores.

 [Example 3-7](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#fig_graph_n3_triples) shows the same data as in [Example 3-4](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#fig_cypher_create), written as triples in a format called *Turtle*, a subset of *Notation3* (*N3*) [[47](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#Beckett2011)].

-##### Example 3-7.
+> Example 3-7.
 A subset of the data in [Figure 3-6](https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781098119058/ch03.html#fig_datamodels_graph), represented as Turtle triples

 ```
 @prefix : <urn:example:>.